 TikTok is a self-serve ads platform

-TikTok entered the biddable ads space in 2019, however, TikTok it was initially a managed service and initially requires reps to run the ads.
+TikTok entered the biddable ads space in 2019, however, it was initially a managed service and required reps to run the ads.
 The lack of control put a lot of advertisers and agencies off, however self-serve ads are now available, along with Business Accounts, Pixels, and most key features you’d expect from a paid social platform.

 TikTok’s advertising targeting options are getting more complex as the service grows.
 The targeting filters allow you to include/exclude by: